-2. Nalagarh Palace.
 Sited at the top of the hill, the Nalagarh Palace is one of the best places to visit in Dev Bhoomi, Himachal Pradesh.
-The well-maintained gardens along with its admirable Mughal and Indian styled architecture is one of the major reasons why tourists visit this palace.
+The well-maintained gardens along with their admirable Mughal and Indian-styled architecture is one of the major reasons why tourists visit this palace.

 It is believed that this fort dates back to 800 years in history.
 Spread over a large area, this fort also has various springs.
 It is your perfect travel destination for spending some of the best moments of your life surrounded by nature.

 Dedicated to Goddess Shoolini, this shrine is considered to be one of the holiest as well as the oldest temples of this region.
 What’s really intriguing to know about it are the annual fairs held here in June.

-Solan is truly an unforgettable travel experience which you can have in your life.
+Solan is truly an unforgettable travel experience that you can have in your life.
 This beautiful town is located at an approximate distance of 296, 1,708, 1,819, 2,472 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Here are the deets on how to reach Solan.

 Domestically, Shimla Airport (SLV) is the nearest airport.
 However, it is recommended to take connecting flights from Delhi and Chandigarh to reach Solan.
 From Delhi and Chandigarh, many prominent airlines operate to and fro Shimla.
 Once you deboard at the airport, you will need to travel 50-555 km which you can easily cover via cab or a local bus.

-You can also consider travelling to Solan via motorable roads and national highways.
+You can also consider traveling to Solan via motorable roads and national highways.
 It is about 45 km from Shimla, 25 km from Kasauli, and 65 km from Chandigarh.
 There are regular interstate bus services which connect Solan with nearby regions and cities.
-Apart from this, depending on your convenience and budget, you can also consider hiring a cab, book a private bus or self-drive to Solan.
-In the end, nothing can match the experience of travelling at your own pace while witnessing the lovely views of nature.
+Apart from this, depending on your convenience and budget, you can also consider hiring a cab, book a private bus, or self-drive to Solan.
+In the end, nothing can match the experience of traveling at your own pace while witnessing the lovely views of nature.